Digestion – the foundation of our immune systems

 So what is Tibetans’ seasonal advice for taking care of the hearth?
 And how the old Estonians nourished themselves?

-In Tibetan medicine and in other Occident medicine systems, too, the raw food is considered as difficult to digest.
+In Tibetan medicine and in other Occident medicine systems, too, the raw food is considered difficult to digest.
 That’s why it should be avoided in spring: basically, it’s similar to throwing moist wood into the stove that results in pitching the hearth and chimney.
-Similarly, the raw food puts out the digestive fire too rapidly and so the bodily “pitches” – cholesterol, cysts and oedema in the cells – appear.
-Weak fire equals flatulence, indigestion, exhausted kidneys, cold hands and feet and, at once, a weakened libido.
-That’s why Estonians have an old proverb “armastus käib kõhu kaudu” (The way to a man’s heart is through his stomach, but in Estonian version “love goes through” the stomach) – it literally does.
+Similarly, the raw food puts out the digestive fire too rapidly and so the bodily “pitches” – cholesterol, cysts, and edema in the cells – appear.
+Weak fire equals flatulence, indigestion, exhausted kidneys, cold hands and feet, and, at once, a weakened libido.
+That’s why Estonians have an old proverb “armastus käib kõhu kaudu” (The way to a man’s heart is through his stomach, but in the Estonian version “love goes through” the stomach) – it literally does.

 Old Estonians didn’t spend their springs making countless smoothies from gout wort and dandelions.
 The gifts of nature first passed through the cauldron and then, only as a warm soup, ended up in the stomach.